nuggetsnegin/nextjs/README.md

 ##### CATCH-ALL ROUTES
 - There's a beautiful feature in Next.js that allows us to define catch-all routes for when we're too lazy to make a page for each one.

+### STYLING
+- When it comes to styling we can have **global styles** and **component styles**.
+For global CSS you have to import them at the entry point of your app.
+Where is the entrance for Next.js app?
+It's actually created for you but you can have to create your own now that you want global styles.
+- The only way is a special page <code>pages/_app.jsx</code> (*note _ is reserved for hijacking the root*)
+- We then have to add a special component (check _app.jsx for code)